Travel Guidance

 • The Approver receives and reviews the Request.
 Based on the travel itinerary and justification, the Approver accepts or does not accept the Request, and signs and dates the form.
 For high-risk destinations, approvers may require an additional risk evaluation before making a decision, and they will notify the International Study & Travel Risk Manager, who will contact the student for a brief interview.

-• If the approval form is returned to the student without a signature and without an explanation, reach out to the approver to understand the issue.
+• If the approval form is returned to the student without a signature and without an explanation, the student should reach out to the approver to understand the issue.

 Requirements After International Travel